 I see this as a purchase I will use regularly for the next few years, a consistent “rock” that I can lean on while using a variety of different camera systems.
 In that context, the price point works for me.
 It also compares favorably in price to the other pro-level EVFs out there, all of which are proprietary (ARRI, Sony, and RED).
 For a professional shooter, Gratical HD makes perfect sense.

-Gratical HD began shipping in early February, and retails for $3100 through Zacuto and their distributors.
+Gratical HD began shipping in early February, and currently retails for around $2500 through Zacuto and their distributors.
 You can find a current list of features enabled in the shipping model here.

 Thanks to Bryson, PJ, and Karson at Verge Video for modeling with their FS700 rig.
 Thanks to Jem Schofield for letting me test this unit while working on his set, and to Brent Ramsey for allowing us to capture BTS photos while filming for Canon.
 If you’ve enjoyed this review, please pass it along on Twitter or Facebook.